michael7101/Titanic-Machine-Learning-kaggle-Competition/README.md

 [418 rows x 2 columns]
 ```
-Our submission to the competition resulted in a 77.5 percent accuracy on the survivours.
+Our submission to the competition resulted in a 78% accuracy on the survivours.
 Which I'm happy with for a first attempt.
 Any suggestions to improve our score are welcome.